Balls in many dimensions

 D=30 N=10000000 N_in=000000 V=0.00000 Sol=0.00002 diff=1.00000 t=7.29s

-For D=2 we get 3.14… which is \(\pi\).
-The volume then goes up till D=5.
-That’s the number of dimensions in which a sphere is “maximally filling”.
-After that, it decreases like crazy.
-This code is really good up only up to D=15 or so.
+This code is really good only up to \(D=15\) or so.
 After that, the sphere is so small that the number of points \(N_{\rm accepted}\) is basically zero and the error made on the predictions is close to 100%.
-This is the same information in a plot.
-The two solutions seem to agree on that scale, but if you look at the errors (bottom plot), that becomes huge.

 BTW, I still think it’s weird.
-What happens if you pour water in an N-dimensional spherical ball?
+What happens if you pour water in an \(N\)-dimensional spherical ball?
 Can’t fit any water in it.
 Wait.
-What’s N-dimensional water?
+What’s \(N\)-dimensional water?